This article is meant to give a rough overview of promotion actions. It is intended to discuss

 For the implementation of a new action, please refer to the references section.

 Now, from a customer's perspective the action represents the act of giving a discount or rebate, e.g., a gift, if the given basket meets the corresponding rule's condition.
-Without action a promotion would never have an effect on basket calculation.
-However, from a programmer's and Commerce Management application user's point of view an action not only comprises its execution but also its configuration.
+Without an action a promotion would never have an effect on basket calculation.
+However, from a programmer's and Commerce Management user's point of view an action not only comprises its execution but also its configuration.
 This configuration sometimes turns out to be quite complex.

 As outlined in the Cookbook - Promotions (valid to 7.7), in order to introduce a new action to the system, a descriptor together with related configuration templates and an executor have to be implemented.
 Roughly speaking, the descriptor contains all properties, i.e., parameters that are used to describe, i.e., configure the action, whereas the executor mainly contains an